Regulations for Food Businesses

 - change their trading name.

-To notify us, please use the standard registration form.
+To notify us, please use the Regulated Food Business Registration form.
 Submit the form to us using the details below.
 A City staff member may contact you if we require more information about your notification.

 Temporary Food Outlets